healthchecks/healthchecks/templates/docs/http_api.md

 Check's slug is **not guaranteed to be unique**.
 If you make a Pinging API request using a non-unique slug, SITE_NAME will return the "409 Conflict" HTTP status code and ignore the request.

+Slug URLs support **auto-provisioning**.
+If you make a Pinging API request to a slug with no corresponding check, SITE_NAME will create the check automatically.

 ## Endpoints